-Recently, I was fortunate to attend ALI’s 7th annual Strategic Internal Communications Conference in San Francisco, and the event was eye-opening.
+Recently, I was fortunate to attend ALI’s 7th annual Strategic Internal Communications Conference, and the event was eye-opening.
 It was incredible hearing from so many brilliant speakers talk about internal comms strategy.
-Even more impactful than the presentations were my behind-the-scenes conversations with communicators who shared what their challenges were, what they were excited about, and what was important to them as internal comms pros.
+But even more impactful than the presentations were my behind-the-scenes conversations with communicators who shared what their challenges were, what they were excited about, and what was important to them as internal comms pros.
 Throughout the conference, there were four key things that I kept hearing:

 Overall, the conversations I was able to take part in at the ALI Conference were inspiring.
-It’s amazing that companies are connecting the end result of customer happiness with employee happiness and that we have a unique opportunity to permanently evolve the employer-employee relationship.
-Steve Crescenzo of Crescenzo Communications painted a heroic picture of the Internal Communicator as one who ‘Fights the Good Fight’ and urged that communicators produce the content they feel is most important to the employee rather than what is most important to corporation.
-I take this to mean that we, as a SaaS provider need to empower our clients to be strategic, creative, results-driven, and impactful in their content creation.
-In this way, not only do we get to help communicators wherever we can but we can literally improve the lives of the 2.7 billion global deskless employees.
+It’s amazing that companies are connecting the end result of customer happiness with employee happiness.
+And that we have a unique opportunity to permanently evolve the employer-employee relationship.
+Steve Crescenzo of Crescenzo Communications painted a heroic picture of the Internal Communicator as one who ‘Fights the Good Fight’.
+And he urged communicators to produce content that is most important to the employee rather than the corporation.
+This means we need to empower our clients to be strategic, creative, results-driven, and impactful in content creation.
+This way, we’ll get to help communicators wherever we can, but we can literally improve the lives of the 2.7 billion deskless employees.